RCRamsey/critzone_fragipan_project_sites/README.md

 ![illustration of fragipan](graphics/fragipan_illustration.jpg)
-![demarcated prism crack zones of pedons](graphics/demarcated_prism_crack.jpg) *Images created by Hannah Sommerville*
+![demarcated prism crack zones of pedons](graphics/demarcated_prism_crack.jpg) *Images created by Hannah Sommerville Critical Zone Pedology Lab Member*

 Fragipans are common in aeolian soils of southeastern and midwestern US, especially western Kentucky because of its aeolian parent material (loess from 3 river systems in the area).
 Unfortunately these soil features can lead to plants with stunted roots that severely decrease crop yields.
 They also can result in a perched water table causing engineering problems preventing development of areas.